 The Python-Java boundary and how it affects query efficiency

-This guide discusses the relationship between Python and Java in Deephaven Python queries and it how it affects query efficiency.
+This guide discusses the relationship between Python and Java in Deephaven Python queries and how it affects query efficiency.

 From Python to Java